qawemlilo/blog/README.md

 Node Blogger is a small blogging platform for Node.js that I created out of my frustrations with WordPress's bloatedness and never-ending updates.

+## Corrections and edits for posts

+Create new branch prefixed with `edit-`, edit the relevant .md file, commit and send pull request.
+You may also re-compile the .md files with the `node bin/compile` command before committing and pushing.

 ## Features
  - Super fast, loads only 5 resources and fetches posts from cache
  - Mobile Responsive